farao-community/farao-community.github.io/_posts/2018-08-20-farao-presentation.md

 We want these tools to be shared, developed and improved with the community, including:
 - CGMES integration and associated files (GLSK, CRAC, CNE)
 - Flowbased computation module
-- Remedial actions optimization module
+- Remedial actions optimisation module

 The first complete release of FARAO is expected on June 2019, but modules will be released regularly as they are ready.